Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3

 Our first main result (the case of surfaces of degree $d \leq 3$ being elementary) solves a question which dates back over 100 years: it says that the irreducible components of $\sF(4, \nu)$ are in bijection with the isomorphism classes of their extended codes $\sK'$, that these are exactly all the 34 possible shortenings of the extended Kummer code $\sK'_{Kum}$ ($\nu \leq 16$), and that a component is in the closure of another if and only if the code of the latter is a shortening of the code of the former.

-We then extend this result to nodal K3 surfaces of all other degrees $d = 2h$: again the connected components of the Nodal Severi variety $\sF_{K3}(d, \nu)$ of nodal K3's of degree $d$ and with $\nu$ nodes are in bijection with the isomorphism classes of their extended codes $\sK'$; we classify the codes $\sK'$, showing that their occurrence depends on the congruence class of $d$ modulo $16$; we also see that some unexpected families occur.
+We then extend this result to the classification of all the other varieties of nodal K3 surfaces, of all possible degrees $d = 2h$: again the connected components of the Nodal Severi variety $\sF_{K3}(d, \nu)$ of nodal K3's of degree $d$ and with $\nu$ nodes are in bijection with the isomorphism classes of their extended codes $\sK'$; we classify the codes $\sK'$, showing that their occurrence depends on the congruence class of $d$ modulo $16$; we also see that some unexpected families occur.

 In 1979 Beauville used coding theory to prove that $\mu(5)$, the maximum number of nodes that a nodal surface in $\PP^3$ of degree 5 can have, equals 31; hence the `Togliatti quintics', the discriminants of Togliatti cubics (cubic hypersurfaces in $\PP^5$ with 15 nodes) are the quintics with $\mu(5) = 31$ nodes.